epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

-# Hollywood Evolution: A Deep Dive into Actor Career Paths, Genre Shifts, and the Rise of the Sympathetic Villain

-# Unfolding the Actor-Genre Constellation in Cinema: Relationships, Sentiment, and the Evolution of the Sympathetic Villain
+# Unfolding the Actor-Genre Constellation in Cinema: Relationships, Sentiment, and the Rise of the Sympathetic Villain

 ## Abstract